-Through the joint work facilitated by the Dialogue, rather than through diverse interest groups, it should be possible to close, or at least reduce, the gap between the various constituencies.
-The Dialogue process will go far beyond global debates and discussions.
-A process is envisioned where there will be authoritative information to feed the discussion, clear alternatives will be jointly developed, presented and discussed, and actions promoted that will help to overcome the divide.
-Through the Dialogue itself, a process will be defined through indicators, credible information, brainstorming and testing alternative solutions, noting exemplary actions, and debating the value of these to define future paths that are acceptable to a broad group of stakeholders.
+Through the joint work facilitated by the Dialogue, rather than through diverse interest groups, it should be possible to close or at least to reduce the gap between the various constituencies.
+The dialogue process will go beyond global debates and discussions.
+A process is envisioned by which movements of multiple stakeholders carry the debate forward at various levels.
+Such a process will be supported by authoritative information, clear alternatives will be developed, presented and discussed and action promoted to overcome the divide.
+Ideally a self-sustaining process will define the future paths that are acceptable to a broad range of stakeholders in a given country or river basin.

 A key component of the Dialogue will be the national-level dialogue processes that directly aim to develop a broad consensus on socially desirable strategies to develop and manage water resources for food security, livelihoods and environmental sustainability.
-This means building bridges among different groups of stakeholders and providing these stakeholders with credible and authoritative (acceptable) information on options for actions and their impacts.
-These processes are not currently ongoing, but there are several proposals from ICID (with FAO, IWMI, IPTRID, The World Bank and IFPRI) that aim to realise such dialogue processes.
+This means building bridges among different groups of stakeholders and providing these stakeholders with credible and relevant information on options for actions and their impacts.
+These processes are not currently ongoing, but there are several proposals from ICID (in cooperation with FAO, IWMI, The World Bank and IFPRI) that aim to realise such dialogue processes.

 Development of true cross-sectoral dialogues at the national level is a critical issue that is far from trivial.
 In many countries this is a highly political and very sensitive issue.
 The Dialogue proposed here will offer countries a neutral platform, embedded in an international process that lends it credibility and the support of a number of key international organisations.
-The Dialogue will also, through the Knowledge Base, feed credible and authoritative information into the national-level dialogues-in fact, a two-way process is foreseen whereby the dialogues determine the information required and the organisations partnering in the Knowledge Base respond to these requests.
+The Dialogue will also, through the Knowledge Base, feed credible and quality controlled information into the national-level dialogues-in fact, a two-way process is foreseen whereby the dialogues determine the information required and the organisations partnering in the Knowledge Base respond to these requests.

-At the global level, it is proposed to have an annual meeting where all those involved in the various components of the Dialogue process come together for an exchange of experience and present progress.
-At the local level, certain activities are planned that would aim to involve the actual water users more in these kind of Dialogue processes.
-At the regional level, there would be opportunities for exchange of experience and possibly an opportunity to address transboundary issues through, for instance, the regional partnerships that are being developed by the Global Water Partnership.
+At the local level various action groups would initiate activities or programs that aim at overcoming the dichotomy between water for food and water for environment.
+It is at this level where practical solutions need to be found, tested and concrete knowledge be created for the knowledge base.
+The Dialogue will encourage and provide a platform for information exchange of national movements similar to the Land Care Movement in Australia.
+At the regional level there would be opportunities for exchange of experience and possibly opportunities to address transboundary issues, for instance, the regional partnerships that are being developed by the Global Water Partnership.
+At the global level it is proposed to have an annual meeting where all those involved in the various components of the Dialogue come together for an exchange of experience and presentation of progress.

 The Knowledge Base activities are expected to build on existing (major) activities from a number of partners in the water, agricultural, and environmental areas.
 The Dialogue would provide a conceptual framework that would improve the exchange of information among these components and would provide a level of synthesis of these activities that produces information directly relevant to the various national-level dialogues.
+Maximum use will be made of existing platforms such as Info-Finder and GWP-Toolbox.
 Funding will be required to fill in gaps in the Knowledge Base, to develop a conceptual framework, and to synthesise the knowledge.
-There will not be a large funding mechanism directed by a group from the Dialogue to redistribute funds to competing proposals.
-Instead, the Dialogue process will provide a framework to contribute towards major projects, where the various actors will raise their own funds.